Feeding your adult dog well

 At his ideal weight

-- You feel the ribs easily under a thin layer of fat, without pressing, like the back of your hand.
+- You can feel his ribs easily, under a thin layer of fat, without having to press, rather like the back of your hand.

-- From above, the waist is clear: the body narrows behind the ribs (an hourglass shape).
+- Seen from above, his waist is clear: the body narrows just behind the ribs, like an hourglass.

-- In profile, the belly tucks up towards the rear.
+- From the side, his belly tucks up towards the back.

 Overweight

-- You have to press to find the ribs, or you can't feel them at all.
+- You have to press hard to feel his ribs, or you can't feel them at all.

 Too thin